datalater/hamancho_engstudy/review/chunk-review-jmc.md

 * **A** What time should we depart?
 * **B** I'm not sure.
 But sooner is better.
 The traffic is **terrible** today.
 * **A** Let's take a subway.
 * **C** Why don't we call the Kakao taxi?
-It would take at least 10 minutes to get the station.
+It would take at least 10 minutes to get to the station.
 * **A** If we take a cab in this time, we must get stuck and should **get out** in the middle of the road.
 Then we have to walk **all the way** to the near station.
 We should take a subway.
 * **B** Yes.
 We'd better do that.